OWASP/Top10/2017/pt-pt/0xa8-insecure-deserialization.md

 * Restrict or monitor incoming and outgoing network connectivity from containers or servers that deserialize.
 * Monitor deserialization, alerting if a user deserializes constantly.

-## Example Attack Scenarios
+## Exemplos de Cenários de Ataque

-**Scenario #1**: A React app calls a set of Spring Boot microservices.
+**Cenário #1**: A React app calls a set of Spring Boot microservices.
 Being functional programmers, they tried to ensure that their code is immutable.
 The solution they came up with is serializing user state and passing it back and forth with each request.
 An attacker notices the "R00" Java object signature, and uses the Java Serial Killer tool to gain remote code execution on the application server.

-**Scenario #2**: A PHP forum uses PHP object serialization to save a "super" cookie, containing the user's user ID, role, password hash, and other state:
+**Cenário #2**: A PHP forum uses PHP object serialization to save a "super" cookie, containing the user's user ID, role, password hash, and other state:

 `a:4:{i:0;i:132;i:1;s:7:"Mallory";i:2;s:4:"user";i:3;s:32:"b6a8b3bea87fe0e05022f8f3c88bc960";}`